Fundamental groups of formal Legendrian and horizontal embedding spaces: --principle at --level for horizontal embeddings.

 \end{itemize} Moreover, if $\gamma_{G}^{s}$ is an embedding then $\gamma_{G}^{s,u}$ is also an embedding. \end{lemma} \begin{proof} Define $\gamma^{s,u}=\gamma^s$ in $[0,p^s-\varepsilon]$ and $\gamma_{G}^{s,u}=\gamma_{G}^{s}$ in $[p^s+\varepsilon,1]$.
 It is enough to define the front Geiges projection of $\gamma^{s,u}$ in $[p^s-\varepsilon,p^s+\varepsilon]$.
-Let $N\in\N$, consider the equispaced partition $\{a_{0}^{s} = p^s-\varepsilon<a_{1}^{s}<\ldots<a_{N+1}^{s} =p^s+\varepsilon\}$ of $[p^s-\varepsilon,p^s+\varepsilon]$.
+Let $N\in\Z^+$, consider the equispaced partition $\{a_{0}^{s} = p^s-\varepsilon<a_{1}^{s}<\ldots<a_{N+1}^{s} =p^s+\varepsilon\}$ of $[p^s-\varepsilon,p^s+\varepsilon]$.
 Define $\gamma_{FG}^{s,u}$ in $[p^s-\varepsilon,p^s+\varepsilon]$ just adding a Reidemeister I move of area $\frac{uA(s)}{N}$ to $\gamma_{FG}^{s}$ at each point $\gamma_{FG}^{s}(a_{i}^{s})$, $i=1,\ldots,N$; see Figure \ref{DeltaBarcos}.
-The $C^0$-closeness follows from choosing $N$ large enough. \end{proof}
+The $C^0$--closeness follows from choosing $N$ large enough. \end{proof}

 \begin{remark} Lemma \ref{DeltaBarquillo} also applies to horizontal loops, provided that the zero total area condition is preserved.
-We do it as follows, let $\gamma\in\HorImm(\R^4)$, $p,n\in\NS^1$ different regular points of the front Geiges projection of $\gamma$ and $A\in\R$.
+We do it as follows: let $\gamma\in\HorImm(\R^4)$ be a horizontal immersion, $p,n\in\NS^1$ different regular points of the front Geiges projection of $\gamma$ and $A\in\R$.
 We write